jjallaire/draftpod/src/components/guide/articles/welcome.md

 But what about playing at home on the kitchen table?
 What about getting together with a friend for a beer and some Magic?
 What if you want to draft whenever you play tabletop Magic, even if you have only a couple of players?
 Draftpod was developed to make this possible.

 Draftpod provides a simulator that enables you to conduct drafts with 2 or 3 players, in which case simulated players (draft bots) take the other seats at the table.
-When the draft is complete, you use the resulting decklists to assemble decks from paper magic cards in your collection, and then play some games!
+When the draft is complete, you use the resulting deck lists to assemble decks from paper magic cards in your collection, and then play some games!

 Draftpod also includes a single-player mode that enables you to practice evaluating cards, reading signals, and building decks.
 Our hope is that Draftpod will provide a great way for 2, 3, or 4 players to draft without compromising on the depth of strategy and skill that makes drafting such a great gaming experience.
 We also hope it will be a valuable learning resource for players trying to improve their skills.